praisetompane/computation_and_information/README.md

 ## What is computation?

-### (WIP) This repo is an attempt at unpacking in layman's terms what computation is, and humanity's current implementation of computation.
+This repo is an attempt at unpacking in layman's terms what computation is, and humanity's current implementation of computation.

+**Disclaimer**: This is an ongoing and incomplete project to unpack these concepts.

 def 1: the **transformation** of **sequences of symblos** by **precise rules**